-Grants are a form of financial aid that is provided by the federal or state governments that do not have to be repaid (unless, for example, you withdraw from school and owe a refund).
+Grants are a form of financial aid that is provided by the federal or state governments that do not have to be repaid (unless, for example, the student withdraws from school and is owed a refund).
 Contact the Financial Aid Specialist today, (309) 779-7740, to determine if you qualify.

 Federal Pell Grants

 Federal Pell Grants are generally awarded to eligible undergraduate students who display financial need and have not yet earned a bachelor's, graduate, or professional degree.
 The actual amount of the grant is based on the cost of attendance, enrollment status, FAFSA results, and the Federal Pell Grant regulations.